isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-10-05-post-Nutrient deficiencies.md

 		<li><input type="checkbox" id="accordion8">
 		<label for="accordion8">Calcium deficiency: A small rotten or dry spot at the end of fruits </label><div>
 			<img title="A chilli fruit with blossom end rot.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/blossomendrot_jacquelinechua.jpg">
-			<p>Calcium deficiencies can cause problems like blossom end rot for Chillies, Tomatoes and Brinjals.
+			<p>Calcium deficiencies can cause problems like blossom end rot for <a href="/page-index/edible-plants/chilli/">Chillies</a>, <a href="/page-index/edible-plants/tomato/">Tomatoes</a> and <a href="/page-index/edible-plants/brinjal/">Brinjals</a>.
 It looks like a small rotten or dried spot at the bottom of the fruit.
 Singapore soils are very rarely calcium deficient due to their high clay content.
-The deficiency is usually caused by a lack of water, or inconsistent watering, which prevents the fruit from getting calcium.
+The deficiency is usually caused by a lack of water, inconsistent watering, low humidity, or a soil pH higher than 7, which are all factors that prevents the fruit from getting calcium.
 Water your plants regularly, especially during the dry season, to prevent this.</p>
 		</div></li>
 		<li><input type="checkbox" id="accordion9">
 		<label for="accordion9">Magnesium deficiency: Older leaves are pale with dark green veins </label><div>